-The fair values of cash and cash equivalents and short-term borrowings are estimated to be approximately equivalent to carrying amounts and have been excluded from the table below.
-Non-trading derivative assets and liabilities are stated at fair value and are excluded from the table below.
+The fair values of cash and cash equivalents, investments in debt and equity securities classified as "trading" and short-term borrowings are estimated to be approximately equivalent to carrying amounts and have been excluded from the table below.
+The carrying amounts of non-trading derivative assets and liabilities and CenterPoint Energy's ZENS indexed debt securities derivative are stated at fair value and are excluded from the table below.
 The fair value of each debt instrument is determined by multiplying the principal amount of each debt instrument by the market price.
 These assets and liabilities, which are not measured at fair value in the Condensed Consolidated Balance Sheets but for which the fair value is disclosed, would be classified as Level 1 or Level 2 in the fair value hierarchy.

-March 31, 2016 Decembe 15
+March 31, 2016 015

 Carrying Amount Fair Value Carrying Amount Fair Value

-(in millio ons)
+(in mi llions)

 Financial assets:

-Notes receivable-unconsolidated affiliate \$ \$ \$ 363 \$ 356
+Notes receivable - unconsolidated affiliate \$ \$ \$ 363 \$ 356

 Financial liabilities:

-Long-term debt \$ 2,125 \$ 2,317 \$ 2,341 \$ 2,539
+Long-term debt \$ 8,330 \$ 8,927 \$ 8,585 \$ 9,067

-(6) Unconsolidated Affiliate
+(7) Unconsolidated Affiliate

 On May 1, 2013 (the Formation Date) CERC Corp., OGE and ArcLight closed on the formation of Enable.
-CERC has the ability to significantly influence the operating and financial policies of Enable and, accordingly, accounts for its investment in Enable's common and subordinated units using the equity method of accounting.
+CenterPoint Energy has the ability to significantly influence the operating and financial policies of Enable and, accordingly, accounts for its investment in Enable's common and subordinated units using the equity method of accounting.

-CERC's maximum exposure to loss related to Enable, a VIE in which CERC is not the primary beneficiary, is limited to its equity investment as presented in the Condensed Consolidated Balance Sheet as of March 31, 2016, the guarantees discussed in Note 10, and outstanding current accounts receivable from Enable.
+CenterPoint Energy's maximum exposure to loss related to Enable, a VIE in which CenterPoint Energy is not the primary beneficiary, is limited to its equity investment and preferred unit investment as presented in the Condensed Consolidated Balance Sheet as of March 31, 2016, the guarantees discussed in Note 13, and outstanding current accounts receivable from Enable.
+On February 18, 2016, CenterPoint Energy purchased in a Private Placement an aggregate of 14,520,000 Series A Preferred Units from Enable for a total purchase price of \$363 million, which is accounted for as a cost method investment.
 In connection with the Private Placement, Enable redeemed \$363 million of notes owed to a wholly-owned subsidiary of CERC Corp., which bore interest at an annual rate of 2.10% to 2.45%.
-CERC recorded interest income of \$1 million and \$2 million during the three months ended March 31, 2016 and 2015, respectively, and had interest receivable from Enable of \$-0- and \$4 million as of March 31, 2016 and December 31, 2015, respectively, on its notes receivable.
+CenterPoint Energy recorded interest income of \$1 million and \$2 million during the three months ended March 31, 2016 and 2015, respectively, and had interest receivable from Enable of \$-0- and \$4 million as of March 31, 2016 and December 31, 2015, respectively, on its notes receivable.

 Effective on the Formation Date, CenterPoint Energy and Enable entered into Transition Agreements.
-Under the Services Agreement, CERC agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term, which ended on April 30, 2016.
-CERC is providing certain services to Enable on a year-to-year basis unless terminated by Enable with at least 90 days' notice prior to the end of the extension term.
+Under the Services Agreement, CenterPoint Energy agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term, which ended on April 30, 2016.
+CenterPoint Energy is providing certain services to Enable on a year-to-year basis unless terminated by Enable with at least 90 days' notice prior to the end of the extension term.
 Enable may terminate the Services Agreement, or the provision of any services thereunder, upon approval by its board of directors and at least 180 days' notice.

-CERC billed Enable for reimbursement of transition services of \$3 million and \$5 million during the three months ended March 31, 2016 and 2015, respectively, under the Transition Agreements.
+CenterPoint Energy billed Enable for reimbursement of transition services of \$3 million and \$5 million during the three months ended March 31, 2016 and 2015, respectively, under the Transition Agreements.
 Actual transition services costs are recorded net of reimbursements received from Enable.
-CERC had accounts receivable from Enable of \$3 million as of both March 31, 2016 and December 31, 2015 for amounts billed for transition services.
+CenterPoint Energy had accounts receivable from Enable of \$3 million as of both March 31, 2016 and December 31, 2015 for amounts billed for transition services.